If you are looking for legal information and advice visit the legal aid section of the GOV.UK website at: www.gov.uk/legal-aid/how-to-claim

 Legal Aid Providers

-List of Legal Aid providers can be found at:
+A list of Legal Aid providers can be found at: